HTV Beginner's Guide

-First time doing an HTV project?
+First time doing an Heat Transfer Vinyl project?
 Don't know how to use or what to use for your project?
 Let us help you with your problem!
 After reading this, you will be ready for anything when doing your first ever HTV project.

 What is Heat Transfer Vinyl?

-HTV is the most common used term for Heat Transfer Vinyls.
-This type of vinyl is different from adhesive vinyl because it doesn't have a sticky side.
+HTV is the most commonly used term for Heat Transfer Vinyls.
+This type of vinyl differs from adhesive vinyl because it doesn't have a sticky side.
 It is applied on a substrate using heat.
-HTV is most commonly used on fabrics like shirts, pillow cases, bags and etc. This type of vinyl has its’ own carrier sheet meaning you don't need to use Transfer tapes when you are dealing with HTV.
+HTV is most commonly used on fabrics like shirts, pillow cases, bags, etc. This type of vinyl has its' carrier sheet meaning you don't need to use Transfer tapes when dealing with HTV.
 It comes in different colors and different types you can choose from.

 Types of HTV

 Heat Transfer Vinyl comes in different types and brands.
 One of the most popular brands is, Siser.
-We personally recommend using Siser, especially when you are a beginner as it is super easy to work with.
+We recommend using Siser, especially when you are a beginner, as it is super easy to work with.

-Siser comes with different types of HTV, such as; Easyweed, this type of HTV can be applied at a lower temperature not like the other competitor material.
-Meaning, you can use this in a substrate that has a high percentage of polyester.
-Materials with a high percentage of polyester tend to burn easier compared to other materials.
-Easyweed can also be peeled hot or cold so you don't have to wait for a long time to take the backing off.
+Siser comes with different types of Heat Transfer Vinyl, such as; Easyweed.
+Unlike the other competitor material, you can apply this type of HTV at a lower temperature.
+You can use this in a substrate with a high percentage of polyester.
+Materials with a high polyester composition tend to burn easier than other materials.
+You don't have to wait long to take the backing off as Easyweed is either hot or cold peel.
 It is also relatively thinner than the other types of HTV, which makes it perfect for layering projects.

-Another type of HTV from Siser is the Siser Glitter.
-This HTV has a perfect sparkle and bling for your next design!
-It is available in over 30 vibrant colors.
-Siser Glitter doesn't shed any glitter flakes.
-And it is completely safe for kids!
+Another type of Heat Transfer Vinyl from Siser is the Siser Glitter.
+This HTV has the perfect sparkle and bling for your next design!
+Glitter is available in over 30 vibrant colors and doesn't shed any glitter flakes.
+And it is entirely safe for kids' apparel!

-Siser carries many different types of HTV such as Siser Strech, Glow in the dark, Holographic, Reflective, HTV Patterns etc.
+Siser carries many different types of Heat Transfer Vinyl, such as Siser Strech, Glow in the dark, Holographic, Reflective, HTV Patterns, etc.

 Factors to Consider and Remember Before Pressing HTVs